ebiblefellowship/ebible-site/content/tracts/living-in-the-day-of-judgment/no-more-salvation.md

 > Revelation 22:10-11 And he saith unto me, Seal not the sayings of the prophecy of this book: for the time is at hand.
 He that is unjust, let him be unjust still: and he which is filthy, let him be filthy still: and he that is righteous, let him be righteous still: and he that is holy, let him be holy still.
 {:.verse}

 Never again will a sinner be taken out of a life of spiritual darkness and be translated into God's kingdom of light.
 After thousands of years of sending forth the gospel into the world to find and save lost sinners God's plan was now finally accomplished.
 The time of judgment had now come upon the world.
 And the judgment was that there would be no more salvation for mankind.
-Throughout the Day of Judgment (which is a prolonged period of time beginning on May 21, 2011, and in all likelihood concluding 1600 days later on October 7, 2015) the unsaved will remain unsaved and the saved will remain saved.
+Throughout the Day of Judgment (which is a prolonged period of time beginning on May 21, 2011, for an as yet undisclosed duration) the unsaved will remain unsaved and the saved will remain saved.
 No one's spiritual condition can be altered.

 **Q?** How can you say that God stopped saving people on that date of May 21, 2011?
 I thought as long as the world continued God would always save people?